Roshan-yadav-evil-genius/Node-Based-Workflow-Orchestartor/NewDesign/Node Based System Architecture Design.md

 ## 1. Overview

-The Workflow Orchestrator is the central coordination system responsible for running workflows composed of interconnected nodes arranged into one or more **loops**.
-Each loop is an isolated execution track controlled by a single Producer.
-The entire codebase uses **async/await** throughout — LoopManager, nodes, and QueueManager all operate asynchronously.
-Loops run inside asyncio event loops, thread pools, or process pools.
+The Workflow Orchestrator is the central coordination system responsible for running workflows.
+It can be executed in two distinct modes: **Production Mode** for running complete, autonomous workflows, and **Development Mode** for iterative, developer-driven execution of single nodes.

-The orchestrator ensures that nodes inside one loop and nodes across different loops communicate predictably while preserving each node's execution semantics.
+The orchestrator ensures that nodes inside one loop and nodes across different loops communicate predictably while preserving each node's execution semantics, with different mechanisms applying to each mode.

+### 1.1 Operating Modes

+The Orchestrator has two modes that fundamentally change its behavior:

+#### Production Mode
+*   **Goal:** High-performance, autonomous execution of complete workflows.
+*   **Mechanism:** The Orchestrator launches and manages `LoopManagers`.
+Each `LoopManager` is responsible for running an entire loop of nodes continuously.
+*   **Execution:** The `LoopManager` determines the execution pool for the *entire loop* by selecting the highest-priority pool requested by any node within that loop.

+#### Development Mode
+*   **Goal:** Flexible, iterative testing and debugging of individual nodes.
+*   **Mechanism:** The `LoopManager` concept is not used.
+The Orchestrator directly handles execution requests from the developer.
+*   **Execution:** The Orchestrator executes nodes one at a time, in the *specific execution pool* requested by that individual node.
+It uses Redis as a cache to pass outputs from one step to the next.

-### 1.1 Key Principles
+### 1.2 Key Principles

 * **Isolation:** Loops are fully isolated execution tracks running in separate pools (asyncio, threads, or processes).
 * **Adaptive Execution:** The execution pool for a loop is determined dynamically based on the requirements of its constituent nodes, ensuring optimal resource usage.